 A potato ricer for making mashed potato

-Just like an Italian grandma making pasta (and the method I use), I like to make my gnocchi on the counter.
-A well is made in the center of a pile of all purpose flour and the mashed potato added.
+Just like an Italian grandma making pasta dough, I like to make my gnocchi on the counter.
+Make a well in the center of a pile of all-purpose flour, and the mashed potato is added.
+You can also use a large bowl if you prefer.

 Boil peeled potatoes in a pan of boiling water.